 When does quality matter?
 Is it worth paying for?
 It depends.
-Things (1) are either used
+Things (11The discussion generalises to things that aren’t objects: software, procedures and so on.

 - by end-users (pizza, music, pencil, book), or